 If you are looking for a sort of cheat then I say go with the blend of Arabica and Robusta coffee beans, from a trusted roaster.
 It will give you the intense espresso flavour you are after and almost guarantee a thick crema.

 But if you have a good bean to cup or espresso machine and want to go with 100% Arabica then you can, if you are experienced you will be able to get a quality shot.

 Either way, freshness is most important.

 Single Origin or Blends?

 Again the snobs of the coffee world will insist on single origin coffee, in fact it is quite the buzz word at the moment.
-But will you can get very delicate flavour profiles and it is probable a more organic way of dong things.
+But will you can get very delicate flavour profiles and it is probable a more organic way of doing things.
 It is just not that simple.